Talent Hoarding in Organizations: Evidence from Managers: Hoarding Incentives and Actions

-Appendix Section \ref{sec:appendix_robustness} provides additional information on the construction and validity of this measure.
-I find that the measure is reasonably stable over time, supporting the systemic notion of talent hoarding the measure is meant to capture.
+Appendix Section \ref{sec:robust_measure} provides additional information on the construction and validity of this measure.
+I show that manager-level hoarding measure are stable over time and not simply driven by noise or measurement error.
 The talent hoarding measure is also not simply a function of managers' ability to assess talent, suggesting that differences between performance and potential ratings are unlikely to be a result of managers' involuntary mistakes.
 In addition, the underrating of potential captured by this measure does not appear to represent managers' correct assessment of workers' future performance.
 Instead, managers' suppression of the public signals of worker talent is consistent with their incentive to reduce visibility outside of the team.

 This measure allows me to directly test empirical predictions for the circumstances under which managers should engage in more hoarding (Section \ref{sec:predictions_managers}) as well as to document how talent hoarding depresses workers' career development (Section \ref{sec:instrument}).